 Family of slain Chicago assistant principal to file wrongful death lawsuit following shooting

-CHICAGO - The family of a Chicago assistant principal who was shot and killed in his condo building in September of last year is preparing to file a wrongful death lawsuit.
+CHICAGO - The family of a Chicago assistant principal who was shot and killed in his condo building in September of last year filed a wrongful death lawsuit Wednesday.

 The shooting happened on the 48th floor of the building at 60 E. Monroe St. as Abnerd Joseph was "wildly" knocking on residents’ doors, attempting to enter apartments and "yelling incoherently," according to a police report.